eth-events/readthedocs/tutorials/query.rst

 copy-pasteable commands for ``HTTPie`` throughout the tutorial, so if you want to follow along, it is advisable to install the software first.

+You also will need a registered eth.events API-Account in order to run the REST calls.
+The account will be used in the following tutorial as ``$myuser`` and ``$mypassword``.
+Please replace the variables with your user and password.

 Create an eth.events query step-by-step
 ---------------------------------------